 - Mexico uses kilometers.
 One mile equals to about 1.6 kilometers (If you are traveling to Mexico from the United States).

-It’s generally a good idea to dress modestly and keeping things simple, even when you are visiting popular destinations in Mexico.
+Dress modestly and keep things simple, even when you are visiting popular destinations in Mexico.
 A pair of shorts and a basic t-shirt is a perfect outfit if you plan to spend a day adventuring and visiting historic landmarks.
+A fanny pack that you could wear on your waist in the front is also a good idea.

 Carrying all your money in your bag is one of the worst mistakes that you can make while traveling Mexico!